-In compliance with Section 5-1.72 of the New York State Sanitary Code (10 NYCRR), the Village of Ballston Spa publishes an Annual Drinking Water Quality Report (Report) to inform the public about the quality of the Village's drinking water.
-This Report details any vulnerabilities or susceptibilities of source water to contamination, provides an overview of modifications or improvements made to the water distribution system (System) in 2022, makes public the results of testing/sampling that occurred in 2022, and compares testing results to New York State (State) standards.
-The intent of this Report is to raise public understanding and awareness of the overall quality of the Village's drinking water and to convey the importance of preventative measures, such as source protection, that ensure a safe drinking water supply.
+In compliance with Section 5-1.72 of the New York State Sanitary Code (10 NYCRR), the Village of Ballston Spa publishes an Annual Drinking Water Quality Report to inform the public about the quality of the village's drinking water.
+This report details any vulnerabilities or susceptibilities of source water to contamination, provides an overview of modifications or improvements made to the water distribution system in 2024, makes public the results of testing/sampling that occurred in 2024, and compares testing results to New York State standards.
+The intent of this report is to raise public understanding and awareness of the overall quality of the village's drinking water and to convey the importance of preventative measures, such as source protection, that ensure a safe drinking water supply.

-Last year, the Village's drinking water was tested for numerous contaminants and was determined to meet all drinking water health standards; the System did not violate a maximum contaminant level or any other water quality standard.
+Last year, the village's drinking water was tested for numerous contaminants and was determined to meet all drinking water health standards; the village's potable water supply did not violate a maximum contaminant level or any other water quality standard.

-Any questions about this Report or concerns about drinking water quality can be directed to the Village Water Department which can be reached by phone at: (518) 885-6211.
+Any questions about this report or concerns about drinking water quality can be directed to the Village Water Department which can be reached by phone at: (518) 885-6211.
 Alternatively, questions, comments, and/or concerns can be raised at Village Board Meetings held at the Village of Ballston Spa Public Library on the second and fourth Mondays of each month at 7:00 pm.